uritau/sshaws/README.md

 ```

 ##### Note
-For MacOS you might also need the plugin [SessionManagerPlugin](https://formulae.brew.sh/cask/session-manager-plugin).
+For macOS, you might also need the plugin [SessionManagerPlugin](https://formulae.brew.sh/cask/session-manager-plugin).
 You can install it with `brew`:
 ```bash
 brew install --cask session-manager-plugin